Taddy Aycock: Election as lieutenant governor, 1960 & 1964

-In the general election held on April 19, 1960, Aycock defeated Republican Clark Clinton Boardman (October 14, 1887 – July 8, 1965), retired engineer from Monroe in Ouachita Parish; he is interred at Riverview Cemetery in Monroe.
-A native of St. Croix County, Wisconsin, received his Bachelor of Science degree in mechanical engineering in 1909 from the University of Wisconsin-Madison.
-Boardman and his wife, the former Ethel V. Martin (1889–1989), had one son, Grant Clinton Boardman, II (1925–2010), a Louisiana State University graduate named for his grandfather.
-This Boardman was an engineer with Sid W. Richardson Carbon and Gas in Fort Worth, Texas, for much of his career.
+In the general election held on April 19, 1960, Aycock defeated Republican Clark Clinton Boardman.
 Aycock polled 392,421 votes (83.2 percent) to Boardman's 68,186 (14.4 percent).
 (Vaughn L. Phelps (born 1920), also of Monroe, the nominee of the Louisiana States' Rights Party, received 11,299 votes, the remaining 2.4 percent.)
 Boardman, at seventy-two, did not wage an active campaign.
 He was the first Republican in modern times even to seek the lieutenant governor's position.
 Not until 1987, eleven months after Aycock's death, did a Republican, Paul Hardy of St. Martinville in St. Martin Parish, win the position, which had been otherwise reserved for Louisiana Democrats.

 In December 1963 – January 1964, Aycock ran as an "independent" Democrat, meaning that he did not align himself to any gubernatorial candidate.
 He might have favored Robert Kennon, who was seeking a comeback as governor and who had made him Speaker, but he preferred to make his race alone.
 Kennon therefore ran with former state Representative Francis Dugas, a lawyer from Thibodaux in Lafourche Parish.
 Aycock was thrust into a runoff with Chep Morrison's next choice for the position, attorney Claude B. Duval of Houma in Terrebonne Parish.
 Omitted in the primary runoff was Dugas and McKeithen's ticket-mate, former Mayor Ashton J. Mouton of Lafayette.
 Duval, an "old-school" orator, was as conservative as Aycock, but he, like his gubernatorial ticket mate Morrison, fared poorly in central and northern Louisiana.
 In 1968, Duval entered the state Senate for the first of three terms with his former rival, Lieutenant Governor Aycock, as the presiding officer.
 Duval and Aycock also had something else in common: they came from adjoining south Louisiana parishes, and both were in the anti-Long tradition of Louisiana politics.